Augustma551/Cloning3DPage/README.md

 # Dribble-1

-I have tried to made this page from scratch, i have been convert from figma source to code, the figma source will be linked below
+I have tried to made this page from scratch, i have been converted from figma source to code, the figma source will be linked below

 https://dribbble.com/shots/16643653-Radial-Scroll-Bar-Interaction